Welcome to the

 dichotic pitch ever is created by having several

-phase-shift regions.
-It is therefore called multiple-phase-shift
+harmonically-related phase-shift regions.
+It is therefore called

-(MPSP, Bilsen, 1976; see also
+multiple-phase-shift pitch (MPSP, Bilsen, 1976; see also

 sirl

 for a similar stimulus).
+Experiments on dichotic pitch were

 sound